[NEW] GoFundMe’s latest report: The Social State of Giving

 Campaign Duplication

-This also allows you to put custom imagery on your different pages that still aligns with your nonprofit’s overall brand.
-For example, the header images you might use for a memorial page will be different than what you use for a birthday page.
+This also allows you to use custom imagery on your different pages that still aligns with your nonprofit’s overall brand.
+For example, the header images you might use for a memorial page will be different from those you use for a birthday page.

 campaign duplication